josh146/josh146.github.io/content/posts/intuitive-cooking.md

 itself.
 For most of history, recipes were incredibly short and concise.
 Handed down orally, they assumed a wealth of existing cookery expertise.
 They offered lists of ingredients with no exact amounts, vague timings and temperatures, and steps so terse you can only assume the intended reader was already deep in the cooking trade.
-We can see great examples of this in historical texts---from the ancient Roman [*On the Subject of Cooking*](https://www.gutenberg.org/cache/epub/29728/pg29728-images.html) to the medieval English [*The Forme of Cury*](https://www.gutenberg.org/cache/epub/8102/pg8102-images.html)[ref]Check out the recipe for "macrows" in *The Forme of Cury*, and read through its scant two sentences a few times.
+We can see great examples of this in historical texts --- from the ancient Roman [*On the Subject of Cooking*](https://www.gutenberg.org/cache/epub/29728/pg29728-images.html) to the medieval English [*The Forme of Cury*](https://www.gutenberg.org/cache/epub/8102/pg8102-images.html)[ref]Check out the recipe for "macrows" in *The Forme of Cury*, and read through its scant two sentences a few times.
 It